Dennis Keating

-Dennis Keating (born 18 October 1940 in Cork) is a former Irish footballer.
+Dennis Keating (born 18 October 1940) is an Irish former footballer.

+Career

 Keating made one appearance in The Football League for Chester against Bradford City in October 1962, alongside fellow debutant Jimmy McGill.
 He then appeared in an FA Cup tie against Tranmere Rovers before quickly moving on to Wellington Town.
 He later gave up football to become a monk.